 Living the Word

 I have met some people that attend church regularly but are still the same ugly person from the inside.
 It has been something that has always bothered me.
-I know that hurt people are the ones that need to go to church but I love that my church, the Sanctuary Church is an evolving one.
+I know that hurt people are the ones that need to go to church but I love that my church, the New Life Church is an evolving one.
 The reason most people go to church is to change or to appear holy.
 I think that if you have the intensions of attending you should defiantly try your best to let the word of God change your life.
 The point is to keep on getting better, becoming a better person, literally changing.